 Unbelievable, but how true: In war, Joshua had been their leader.
 Afterwards, the people no longer needed him, to the point that no one came to pay him their final respects, to which all mortal men are entitled, whoever they might be.

 How can one not feel sadness when reading Joshua’s story?

-The author of more than 30 novels, plays and profiles of biblical figures, Elie Wiesel received the Nobel Peace Prize in 1986.
+The author of more than 30 novels, plays and profiles of Biblical figures, Elie Wiesel received the Nobel Peace Prize in 1986.
 This online publication is adapted from Wiesel’s article “Supporting Roles: Joshua,” which was published in Bible Review in December 1998.
+The article was first republished in Bible History Daily on August 9, 2013.
 At the inception of Wiesel’s Supporting Roles series in Bible Review, BAS editors wrote:

 We are pleased—and honored—to present our readers with the first of a series of insightful essays by Elie Wiesel, the world-renowned author and human rights advocate.
 Wiesel is best known for his numerous books on the Holocaust and for his profiles of Biblical figures and Hasidic masters.
 In 1986, he was awarded the Nobel Peace Prize.
 His occasional series for BR will focus on characters in the Bible that do not occupy center stage—those who play supporting roles.

 Read an interview BAR Editor Hershel Shanks conducted with Elie Wiesel and Biblical scholar Frank Moore Cross, republished from BAR, July/August 2004 >>

 Dig into more than 9,000 articles in the Biblical Archaeology Society’s vast library plus much more with an All-Access pass.

 Sign up to receive our email newsletter and never miss an update.